giftmischer69/giftmischer69.github.io/_posts/2020-08-27-philosophy.md

 categories: idea
 ---

-these thoughts are about not forcing productivity at all but designing your workspace to guide your work towards a meaningful, fun to develop project. this probably only works for stuff you actually want to do.
+these thoughts are about not forcing productivity at all but to design your workspace to guide your work towards a meaningful, fun to develop project. this probably only works for stuff you actually want to do.

 ## preface
-Sometimes I have a day of just thinking through concepts.
-And you need to have these days to have an idea of what logically comes next in the development and how you want to implement it.
-If working on projects is fun, it feels good to pour energy into a project, and more work is done at the end of the day.
+sometimes i have a day of just thinking through concepts. you need to have these days to have an idea of what logically comes next in the development and how you want to implement it. if working on projects is fun, it feels good to pour energy into a project, and more work is done at the end of the day.

 ## what is flow?
 a flow state is a state of highest concentration and total immersion in an